-155 The dynamical adjustment used in this study is a straightforward adaptation to daily time scales of the method introduced in Deser et al. (2016).
+The dynamical adjustment used in this study is a straightforward adaptation to daily timescales of the method introduced in Deser et al. (2016).
 The main objective of dynamical adjustment is to derive an estimate of the component of any physical variable variability due solely to atmospheric circulation changes.
-In agreement with many previous studies, we assume that robust forced circulation changes over the North Atlantic European domain are not currently detectable due to a small signalto-noise ratio.
-Consequently, observed circulation changes are considered as being an integral part of climate internal variability.
-In the following and for the sake of concision, we refer to any variable changes due to atmospheric circulation as to the dynamic component (instead of the internal dynamic component).
-Here, SLP is used to represent atmospheric circulation changes and we use TX as our physical variable in the method description.
+In agreement with many previous studies, we assume that robust forced circulation changes over the North Atlantic European domain are not currently detectable due to a small signal-to-noise ratio.
+Consequently, observed circulation changes are considered to be an integral part of climate internal variability.
+In the following and for the sake of concision, we refer to any variable changes due to atmospheric circulation as the dynamic component (instead of the internal dynamic component).
+Here, SLP is used to represent atmospheric circulation changes, and we use TX as our physical variable in the method description.
 Consequently, dynamical adjustment leads to the decomposition of any daily TX anomaly between a TX dynamic component and a residual (loosely described as the "thermodynamic residual" or simply the thermodynamic component).
-Note that the thermodynamic component may
+Note that the thermodynamic component may include both forced and internal contributions.